iamwpj

 Papers

-I’m (as of Summer 2024) still in grad school at Iowa State University for Cybersecurity ME.
-Periodically, I write papers for these classes.
+Papers written for a Cybersecurity MS, from Iowa State University.
 I take the work seriously – they’re not publishable, but they are indicative of my thoughts and skills.

 Exploration of WireGuard